CSR Activity Report (CSR Guideline Activity Reports)

 Related Materiality for CSR

-Click here for a PDF summary of materiality-related CSR Roadmap 2022 main initiatives, KPIs and progress (PDF: 1.6MB).PDF
+2. * Click here for a PDF summary of the relationships between materiality, associated CSR Roadmap 2022 main initiatives, KPIs and progress achieved, up to fiscal 2022 (PDF: 1.6MB).PDF

 Looking to the Future

 In recent years, there has been an increasing demand for companies to address social issues such as human rights and environmental problems throughout the supply chain.
-Toray Group believes that socially responsible procurement must be pursued together with suppliers.
-It will continue to identify and evaluate progress on CSR practices in all processes, including the procurement of raw materials and supplies across the entire Group, as well as production activities by contractors and processing vendors.
-Toray Group will promote greater awareness of human rights, social, environmental, and other CSR issues while mitigating risks across the supply chain.
+Toray Group believes that socially responsible procurement must be pursued together with all suppliers.
+The Group will continue to identify and evaluate progress on CSR practices in all processes, including the procurement of raw materials and supplies across the entire Group, as well as production activities by contractors and processing vendors.
+Toray Group will continue to promote CSR initiatives across its network of suppliers in order to build an even more sustainable supply chain.

-Click below on activity reports for fiscal 2021
+Click bellow on activity reports for fiscal 2022.